TechnologyMan101/fedora-workstation-setup-script/README.md

 # VM Users

 Minimal Install is recommended.
-VM Tools can be found at  https://mega.nz/folder/sBwwxBTR#zf6d3UaJYnNGl5tXaN63ag in Extras.
+VM Tools can be found at https://mega.nz/folder/sBwwxBTR#zf6d3UaJYnNGl5tXaN63ag in Extras or at https://github.com/TechnologyMan101/script-extras/releases.